cfelipesandoval/Website/content/english/portfolio/nbody.md

 <br>Updates I want to Make
 </h4>

 Although the simulation is very quick already using Python, I would like to update it for the brunt of the computation to be done with C++.
-I want to essentially use Python as a wrapper and to make viualization easy to work with.
+I want to essentially use Python as a wrapper to make viualization easy to work with rather than doing the actual calculations as it is not as fast as I want it to be.